Phoenix Center TranSupport Group

 What does it mean to be Transgender?

 Being transgender is as normal as being alive.
 Throughout history many people have felt they were transgender.
-Transgender people are everywhere.
-They are teachers, doctors, construction workers, and wait staff.
+Transgender people are everywhere – teachers, doctors, construction workers, and wait staff.
 They attend college, have children, and enjoy careers.
-You may encounter people who do not understand or who feel uncomfortable or even discriminate, but you are certainly “normal”.

 What does it mean to transition?
 Should I do it?

-As you decide which steps, if any, to take it will help to talk about your feelings with a mental health professional who is competent with gender identity issues, medical providers (such as endocrinologists) and other transgender people.
+As you decide which steps if any to take, it will help to talk about your feelings with a mental health professional who is competent with transgender issues, medical providers (such as endocrinologists) and other transgender people.
 You should express yourself the way you feel most comfortable, without pressure from others.

 What does transgender mean about my sexual orientation?
 Am I gay or straight or what?

 Being transgender has to do with your gender identity, how you feel about who you are.
-It has NOTHING to do with your sexual orientation, which is about who you are attracted to.
-Some transgender people are attracted to men, some to women, some to transgender people, and some to people regardless of their gender.
+It has NOTHING to do with your sexual orientation or who you are attracted to.

-- Intersex – individuals who have characteristics that do not match the typical understandings of male and female; previously called hermaphrodites.
+- Intersex – individuals who have characteristics that do not match the typical understandings of male and female; outdated term – hermaphrodites.
 Some intersex conditions are known at the time of birth while others are not discovered until later in life; if at all.
-Some intersex conditions are anatomical while others are chromosomal.
+Some intersex conditions are anatomical while others are chromosomal or hormonal.
 For more information contact Advocates for Informed Choice.

-- Cross dressers – refers to people who choose to wear the clothing generally associated with the opposite gender; previous called transvestite.
+- Cross dressers – refers to people who choose to wear the clothing generally associated with the opposite gender; outdated term – transvestite.
 They do so because they find it fulfilling in emotional and sexual ways.
 Cross dressing is about more than sexuality – it is a way that a person expresses all of who they are, both masculine and feminine.